Current Student Resources

 Q: How do I move my room?

 A: Generally speaking, room moves are uncommon and are heavily reliant on circumstance and room availability.
-Reach out to your RA and they can best assist with this topic, including potentially facilitating roommate mediation and connecting with the Area Coordinator of Residence Life and Housing.
+Reach out to your RA and they can best assist with this topic, including potentially facilitating roommate mediation and connecting with Residence Life and Housing.

 Q: How long can my guest stay?
 How do I register my guest?